getsentry/platformicons/README.md

 ## SVG Versions

-There two kind of icons in this collection:
+There are two kinds of icons in this collection:

-- In `/svg` are icons that are for a smaller rendering size.
-They whould have a solid background to have high constract to make them easier to "read" in smaller sizes
+- The icons in `/svg` are for smaller rendering sizes.
+They can have a solid background to achieve high contrast to make them easier to "read" in smaller sizes.
-- In `/svg_80x80` are icons that are for bigger rendering sizes.
+- The icons in `/svg_80x80` are for bigger rendering sizes.
 They can have a transparent background.

 ## Publishing Changes